 Shear Development sued in state court, arguing the Commission ignored the County’s LCP by rejecting the official designating maps—which do not encompass Shear’s properties—and relying instead on a single figure that shows the location of “dune sands” within the County.
 Shear also argued the Commission abused its discretion in applying the LCP’s language and failed to support its findings with any substantial evidence.
 Further, the County intervened in the state court as amicus, supporting Shear’s interpretation of the LCP, and arguing that the Commission was overriding the language of the LCP that it had certified years before.

-Nevertheless, state courts dismissed the lawsuit, deferring to the agency’s strained interpretation of the LCP, ignoring both the plain language and the longstanding interpretations used by both the County and the CCC for decades on previous permit applications.
+Nevertheless, state courts initially dismissed the lawsuit.
+They deferred to the agency’s strained interpretation of the LCP, ignoring both the plain language and the longstanding interpretations used by both the County and the Commission for decades on previous permit applications.

 When the language in a law is clear and easy to understand, courts should interpret it on their own.
-However, when local governments and the CCC disagree on an LCP’s interpretation, the Coastal Act demands that local governments are entitled to more deference than the CCC.
+However, when local governments and the Commission disagree on an LCP’s interpretation, the Coastal Act demands that local governments are entitled to more deference than the agency.

-Represented at no charge by Pacific Legal Foundation, Shear Development is asking the California Supreme Court to reverse the CCC’s unlawful permit denial, confine the CCC to its proper role under the Coastal Act, and affirm that courts, not agencies, should resolve questions of statutory interpretation.
+Represented at no charge by Pacific Legal Foundation, Shear Development asked the California Supreme Court to reverse the agency’s unlawful permit denial, confine the Commission to its proper role under the Coastal Act, and affirm that courts, not agencies, should resolve questions of statutory interpretation.

-A win will vindicate the company’s right to build homes and force the agency to stick to LCPs as written and will build a firm legal foundation for all citizens to fight back whenever the CCC or any other government agency tries to rewrite regulations at will.
+In a unanimous ruling issued April 23, 2026, the court did just that.
+The court held that the Commission had unlawfully overridden the county-approved building permit, limiting the Commission’s authority to second-guess local governments across the state’s coastal zone.
+The victory vindicated Shear’s right to build homes, forcing the Commission to stick to LCPs as written and building a firm legal foundation for all citizens to fight back whenever the agency tries to rewrite regulations at will.